woocommerce/woocommerce/docs/theme-development/classic-theme-developer-handbook.md

 ### Product gallery features (zoom, swipe, lightbox)

-The product gallery introduced in 3.0.0 ([read here for more information](https://developer.woo.com/2016/10/19/new-product-gallery-merged-in-to-core-for-2-7/)) uses Flexslider, Photoswipe, and the jQuery Zoom plugin to offer swiping, lightboxes, and other neat features.
+The product gallery introduced in 3.0.0 ([read here for more information](https://developer.woo.com/2016/10/19/new-product-gallery-merged-in-to-core-for-2-7/)) uses Flexslider, Photoswipe, and the jQuery Zoom plugin to offer swiping, lightboxes and other neat features.

 In versions `3.0`, `3.1`, and `3.2`, the new gallery is off by default and needs to be enabled using a snippet (below) or by using a compatible theme.
 This is because it’s common for themes to disable the WooCommerce gallery and replace it with their own scripts.